 Don’t neglect any of the ways you can reach customers.
 Be an ambassador for your brand and have your employees also be ambassadors.
 You have built something when you built your business.
 Now it is up to you to make sure that they come.

 These seven tips are a recipe for growing your business over time.
 Like Rome, businesses are not built in a day.
-In fact, you can easily make the argument that businesses are (or should be) always growing.Opinions expressed here by Contributors are their own.
+In fact, you can easily make the argument that businesses are (or should be) always growing.Opinions expressed here are the opinions of the author.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.